jfq3/RDP---Tutorials/xander_choosing_parameters.md

 This section must be modified to match your file structure.

 * `SEQFILE`: absolute path to sequence file.
-    * accepted file formats: fasta, fataq or gz format
+    * accepted file formats: fasta, fastq or gz format
     * can use wildcards (`*`) to point to multiple files as long as there are no spaces in the names
 * `WORKDIR`: absolute path to working directory.
 It is useful to have a separate working directory for each sample of interest.
 * `REF_DIR`: absolute path to `Xander_assembler` directory